alchemycodelab/bootcamp-one-prework/prework/ubuntu/4_vscode.md

 Now it's time to install Visual Studio Code, a sophisticated text editor for code, markup, and prose.

-To get started, download [Visual Studio Code](https://code.visualstudio.com/Download) and drag the app icon into your `/Applications` folder.
+To get started, download [Visual Studio Code](https://code.visualstudio.com/Download) and run the installer.

-**TIP:** Remember to eject the disk image after installing the app.

 Once installed, launch using Spotlight Search.